 In 2009, the Shannon Rovers added another sitting President to the list of dignitaries they have had the honor to play for when they were invited to play at the White House, on St. Patrick’s Day, for President Barack Obama.

 The original purposes of the band are still maintained.
 The band plays traditional Irish music almost exclusively.
 The origins of many of the tunes are lost in antiquity.
 Centuries ago words were added to many of the melodies and these words provided the names of the tunes as we know them today.
 The band’s signature set, ‘Garryowen’, ‘O’Donnell Abu’, and the ‘Wearing of the Green’ are ancient Irish melodies with words that were composed in the 1700 and 1800’s, some of which chronicle events in the 1600’s.
 More recently Garryowen was made famous in this country by Thomas Meagher’s Irish Brigade in the Civil War and later by George Custer’s Seventh Cavalry.
 The band also maintains it’s original purpose of helping those in need.
 Members freely volunteer their time for all types of civic and charitable events.
 More than 500 individuals have played the pipes and drums as Shannon Rovers over the years.
-Today, the band is made up of seventy plus pipers, drummers and color guard.
-Membership has passed from generation to generation and includes plumbers, social workers, bankers, lawyers, electricians, doctors and celebrities to name but a few.
+Today, the band is made up of eighty plus pipers, drummers and color guard.
+Membership has passed from generation to generation and includes plumbers, social workers, bankers, lawyers, electricians, firemen, doctors and celebrities to name but a few.
 It’s a mix of people who enjoy each other’s company and genuinely work hard at putting together the best performance possible.
 For most, the band has become an extended family with friendships that have endured for decades.
 The common thread that seems to hold it all together is the genuine love of traditional Irish music.